CaribbeanCool/Python-Postgres-Backend/README.md

-# Python PostgreSQL Integration
+# Python RESTful API Backend with Python, Flask, and PostgreSQL

 This repository contains code and examples for integrating Python applications with PostgreSQL databases.

 ## Overview

-This project demonstrates how to connect to, query, and manage PostgreSQL databases using Python.
-It includes examples of common database operations, best practices, and patterns for effective database integration.
+This personal project demonstrates how to create a RESTful API backend using Python, Flask, and PostgreSQL.
+It includes Data Access Objects (DAOs), routes, and authentication using JWT.

 ## Requirements